L9DJULO/Final_Project_MobileApp/README.md

   <li>- [x] If logged in, attach authentication token to all requests until logout </li>
   <li>- [x] Add a small "About this app" button in the profile page, that shows a page on click with your copyright details and credits </li>
 </ul>

+The journey of developing a mobile application in the ever-evolving landscape of technology has been an exhilarating one for me as a student.
+In this assignment, I embarked on the creation of an app not only to showcase my skills but also to address contemporary needs in today's digital age.
+With smartphones becoming an indispensable part of daily life, I saw the opportunity to develop an app that demonstrates my expertise in mobile app development.

+Throughout this project, I poured my passion into every phase, from conceptualization to implementation, with a focus on authenticity and empathy.
+Understanding the needs of users like myself was paramount, ensuring that every feature and functionality served a meaningful purpose.

+As I near the conclusion of my academic journey, I present this final year project as evidence of my growth and potential as a future professional in the technology field.
+I hope this mobile application serves as a reminder of the possibilities ahead and inspires others to pursue their passions with determination.

+The assignment requirements encompassed various aspects including authentication, product listing, cart management, order history display, user details presentation, and UI/implementation specifications.

+In terms of methodology, effective organization was crucial for project success.
+I opted for simplicity in UI/UX design, utilizing basic top app bars and bottom navigation bars.
+A clear file architecture and screen structure facilitated task management and workflow efficiency.

+For navigation between screens, a structured map was devised, ensuring seamless transitions.
+Later in the project, the incorporation of Firebase for database management proved advantageous due to its simplicity and abundant tutorials.
+Each product was meticulously categorized for better organization.

+In the implementation phase, each screen's significance in the project was explored.
+The SignUp and Login Screens served as entry points, facilitating user authentication and profile creation.
+The HomePage acted as the central menu, offering navigation to various categories.

+ProductCategoriesScreen displayed a range of product categories, facilitating user selection.
+ProductListScreen provided detailed product listings within categories.
+ProductScreen offered comprehensive product details and customization options.

+The UserProfileScreen showcased user details and provided logout functionality.
+The AboutScreen offered insights into the app and its creator.
+Challenges encountered during implementation included database integration and unimplemented features like cart management and order history.

+For the cart, a visual representation was provided with item listings and total price display.
+OrderHistoryScreen mock-up showcased potential features despite functionality limitations.

+Various resources were utilized, including Jetpack Compose, Kotlin, Android Studio, Firebase, and Firestore.
+Tutorials and guides were instrumental in navigating through challenges.

+In conclusion, this project has been a transformative experience, showcasing technical skills and problem-solving abilities.
+Despite challenges, perseverance and resourcefulness led to valuable insights and growth.
+I am excited about future opportunities in technology and remain committed to innovation and excellence.